 The same concepts can be applied when managing your money too.
 You should be trading using capital that you can afford to lose; avoid overstretching yourself.
-As effective risk and money management is absolutely crucial to successful options trading, it’s a subject that you really need to understand.
-On this page we look at some of the methods you can, and should, use for managing your risk exposure and controlling your budget.
+As effective risk and money management are absolutely crucial to successful options trading, it’s a subject that you really need to understand.
+On this page, we look at some of the methods you can, and should, use for managing your risk exposure and controlling your budget.

 - Using Your Trading Plan

 Risk & Money Management in Option Trading